ShanchaiZ/TheCampingSpot/README.md

 then reorganized into routes and using express router. then added express sessions: to add flash messages (for error and sucessful actions)

+Refactoring:
+placed all the files and folders into the MVC structure.

 authentication:
 imported passport.js